dynamsoft-docs/capture-vision-docs-js/programming/javascript/api-reference/capture-vision-router/multiple-image-processing.md

 **parameter**

-`templateName`(optional): The name of the template to use for capturing.
-If not specified, the default template will be used.
+`templateName`: specifies a "CaptureVisionTemplate" to use.
+If not specified, "Default" is used.
+There are two types of CaptureVisionTemplates: the [built-in ones](./built-in-templates.md) which come with the SDK and the custom ones that get initialized when the user calls [initSettings](./settings.md#initsettings).
+Please be aware that the [built-in CaptureVisionTemplates](./built-in-templates.md) will be overwritten should the user calls [initSettings](./settings.md#initsettings) and pass his own settings.

 **Return Value**